-To strengthen excellence in population economics the Journal awards the Kuznets Prize for the best paper published in the Journal of Population Economics.
-The Prize is named after Simon Kuznets, a pioneer in population economics, the late Professor Emeritus at Harvard University and the 1971 Nobel Prize laureate in economics.
-Originally covering a three-year period, starting 1995-1997, since 2014 the Prize has been awarded annually.
+Average weighted shares for the respective time periods of all author's affiliations' location by continents for published articles, 1988-2015.
+Source: own calculation named after Simon Kuznets, a pioneer in population economics, the late Professor Emeritus at Harvard University, and the 1971 Nobel Prize laureate in economics.
+Originally covering a 3-year period, starting 1995-1997, since 2014, the Prize has been awarded annually.
 The papers are nominated and selected by the Editors of the Journal of Population Economics.
 Table 3 contains all the winning articles.